 What Do Wasps Eat?

-Wasps eat many different things but here are the top ten foods wasps eat.
+Wasps eat many different foods but here are the top ten foods wasps eat.

 - Tree Sap

 The typical black and yellow wasps we most often encounter and recognise as a stinging pest belongs to a group of wasps called paper wasps.
 This group includes the European Hornet.

 Like all living things, wasps eat specific foods.
 These foods enable wasps to thrive.
 Liquids and solids will forage foods from a variety of sources making the adult wasps omnivorous or not restricted to a specific nutritional source.